 Will Parish, Founder and President

-Will Parish is a credentialed public high school science educator with a 30-year record of innovative accomplishments in the environmental and educational fields.
-He taught environmental science and civics at Gateway High School in San Francisco, and now serves on their board.
-He served on the California State Board of Education’s Curriculum Commission and then founded Ten Strands as a nonprofit organization to support California’s efforts to achieve statewide penetration of high-quality environment-based education into schools.
+Will Parish is a credentialed public high school science educator with a 38-year record of innovative accomplishments in the environmental and educational fields.
+He taught environmental science and civics at Gateway High School in San Francisco for ten years, and served on its board of trustees.
+He served on the California State Board of Education Instructional Quality Commission and then founded Ten Strands as a nonprofit organization to support California’s efforts to achieve statewide integration of high-quality environment-based education into all California’s public K–12 schools.

 Karen Cowe, Chief Executive Officer

-Joel Gingold is a finance and accounting executive with more than 35 years of experience in both public and private industry.
-Prior to joining Ten Strands, Joel worked at Key Curriculum Press for 17 years as the Chief Financial Officer.
+Joel Gingold is a finance and accounting executive with more than 40 years of experience in both public and private industry.
+Prior to joining Ten Strands, Joel worked at Key Curriculum Press for 17 years as the chief financial officer.
 Joel also spent 17 years at Bregante + Company, a San Francisco-based CPA firm, where he specialized in accounting and taxation for small business, including nonprofits.

 Maya Gingold is pleased to provide bookkeeping services for Ten Strands, where she is able to combine her interests in environmental education and background in early childhood and elementary education.
 Maya grew up with an appreciation for the outdoors and a commitment to environmental stewardship.
 As a parent, Maya is looking to the future for not only her children, but all children in California.
 She recognizes that Ten Strands can and will make a difference for every one of them.

 Cover photo credit: Pamela Heckel